swissclubto/swissclubto.github.io/_events/2014-11-20-deutschschweizer-film.md

 address: 5801 Leslie Street, North York, ON M2H 1W8
 start_time: 7:00 pm
 end_time: 9:00 pm
+cost: |
+  $8 per person\\
+  Includes coffee and and cake after the movie, served by the Women’s section
-last_modified_at: 2022-06-11
+last_modified_at: 2022-06-19
 ---

-Cost is \$8.00 per person, includes coffee and cake after the movie, served by the Women’s section.

 Note: This event is open to all Swiss Club Members